ThePhD/ThePhD.github.io/_posts/2018-04-15-the-case-for-ptrptr.markdown

 Perhaps my only concern is what is happening with the `c_code` version.
 It is unclear to me what is going on, and I will need to ask others and disassemble the code to understand it.
 (If you look at the code and see I did something wrong, I will be more than happy to re-run my benchmarks and write a new article!)

+# # Disassembly ?

+It is not quite that easy!

 I tried to get a decent disassembly from things like Matt Godbolt's Compiler Explorer online, or the Quick Bench online utility, but the benchmarks rely on a dynamically-compiled C API function to prevent the compiler from seeing through the function call and thusly optimizing out literally everything!

+So, with the online utilities I can see almost nothing:

 ![Quick Bench, everything compiled together.](/assets/img/2018-04-15/ptrptr quick bench optimization.png)